 Cut Out Inflammatory Foods

 Inflammatory foods are bad for everyone, but they are incredibly terrible for people with body spine’s natural curve, you will eventually experience discomfort and back pain over time.
 The spine is designed to carry your weight without pain.
-You should steer clear of processed foods and junk foods when you’re suffering from body pain.
+You should steer clear of processed foods and junk foods when you’re suffering from body reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain.
 For the New Year, make sure that you cut these kinds of foods out of your diet, and opt for whole foods instead.